-Seeking to prevent conflict-related violations of human rights such as child and forced labor, the Organization for Economic Cooperation and Development (OECD) established Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas1 and requires that companies take responsible initiatives in the supply chain.
-Additionally, Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act, which was passed in 2010 in the United States, requires companies listed on a U.S. stock exchange to disclose information about conflict minerals2 derived from regions of conflict.
-Corporate organizations also pursue initiatives addressing conflict minerals, including the Responsible Minerals Initiative (RMI))3, which has a global reach, and in Japan the Responsible Minerals Trade Working Group, established as part of the Japan Electronics and Information Technology Industries Association (JEITA)4.
+Seeking to prevent conflict-related violations of human rights such as child and forced labor, the Organization for Economic Cooperation and Development (OECD) established Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas^{1} and requires that companies take responsible initiatives in the supply chain.
+Additionally, Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act, which was passed in 2010 in the United States, requires companies listed on a U.S. stock exchange to disclose information about conflict minerals^{2} derived from regions of conflict.
+In addition, the EU Conflict Minerals Regulation went into effect in 2021, and the EU also released a list of Conflict-Affected and High-Risk Areas under Regulation.
+Corporate organizations also pursue initiatives for Responsible Minerals procurement, including the Responsible Minerals Initiative (RMI)^{3}, which has a global reach, and in Japan the Responsible Minerals Trade Working Group, established as part of the Japan Electronics and Information Technology Industries Association (JEITA)^{4}.
+In 2021, Konica Minolta replaced the Konica Minolta Conflict Minerals Policy with the Konica Minolta Responsible Minerals Policy.
+The company will do its part to prevent human rights violations and other issues caused by conflict.

-- 1 A measure for identifying and assessing the risk of infringement of human rights based on fact-finding surveys in the supply chain for minerals, and preventing or mitigating adverse effects - 2 Conflict minerals: Cassiterite (tin), coltan (columbite-tantalite), gold, wolframite (tungsten), or their derivatives; also known as 3TG. - 3 Responsible Minerals Initiative (RMI): An organization that spearheads initiatives addressing conflict minerals to which over 300 companies and organizations around the world belong. - 4 Japan Electronics and Information Technology Industries Association (JEITA): An organization to which about 400 companies and organizations belong, primarily in Japan's IT and electronics field. - Konica Minolta Conflict Minerals Policy Statement
+- 1 A measure for identifying and assessing the risk of infringement of human rights based on fact-finding surveys in the supply chain for minerals, and preventing or mitigating adverse effects - 2 Conflict minerals: Cassiterite (tin), coltan (columbite-tantalite), gold, wolframite (tungsten), or their derivatives; also known as 3TG. - 3 Responsible Minerals Initiative (RMI): An organization that spearheads initiatives addressing conflict minerals to which over 300 companies and organizations around the world belong. - 4 Japan Electronics and Information Technology Industries Association (JEITA): An organization to which about 400 companies and organizations belong, primarily in Japan's IT and electronics field.